sccn/roiconnect/README.md

 # ROI connectivity toolbox for EEGLAB

-This toolbox allows to perform connectivity analysis between regions of interest.
+This toolbox allows performing connectivity analysis between regions of interest.
+Regions of interest are defined based on popular fMRI atlases, and source localization is performed through eLoreta and Beamforming.
+Connectivity analysis is performed between all pairs of brain regions using Granger Causality, Directed Transfer Entropy, and many other methods.
+Visualization is performed in 2-D and 3-D.

-Code developped by Stefan Haufe, with EEGLAB interface, coregistration and Fieldtrip integration performed by Arnaud Delorme.
+Code developped by Stefan Haufe and team, with EEGLAB interface, coregistration, 3-D vizualisation and Fieldtrip integration performed by Arnaud Delorme.

 # Available features